Vilgosha/pidupall-prod-infra/README.md

-# IF you want just run test invairment or up web-site without GH Actions (CI/CD):
+# IF you want just run test environment or up website without GH Actions (CI/CD):

 1) Place Dockerfile in working directory and run command: